OSVR/OSVR-Docs/Extending-OSVR/AddingHMD.md

 - The display must be recognized as a DirectMode display by the vendor's driver.
 This is handled differently by each vendor, and you should contact them directly to be added to their whitelists.

-Note that all non-DirectMode display features (including time warping, predictive tracking, and distortion correction) is available in RenderManager using the open-source portion of the library.
+Note that all non-DirectMode display features (including time warping, predictive tracking, and distortion correction) are available in RenderManager using the open-source portion of the library.
 Asynchronous time warping is (as of 6/14/2016) only implemented on top of DirectMode.

 ## Tracking and Status Reporting
 Your HMD presumably has tracking either integrated or attached.
 If it's an off-the-shelf tracker, then there's probably already support in OSVR for it via VRPN: see more on the [Compatibility page](http://osvr.github.io/compatibility/).
 A tracker for an HMD should provide the /me/head alias at the center point between the two eyes centers.